D1935827V/StockTracker/README.md

 ### Week 3-Complete dynamic webscraping for stock information that is constantly being updated.
 Start database for user information and login info.
 User information includes the stock purchasing/selling and portfolio information as well.
 The framework for the website will also be setup such as the different pages on the website.

 # Completed Aspects of project with dates
+### Here is the link to the padlet with a more in depth traker of the project activity rather than only what is completed. https://padlet.com/bradleybartelt/v44y76kaxvlyg9pd

+# College Board AP connections